john-science/csv2map/README.md

 ### Purpose of this utility

 This utility is not meant to be a general solution to creating shapefiles.
-Instead, it is a simple tool to place a bunch of point locations in a shapefile.
+Instead, it is a simple tool to place a set of points into a shapefile.

 ### Requirements